DataDog/kics/documentation/rules/terraform/azure/rdp_is_exposed_to_the_internet.md

 ---
-title: "RDP Is Exposed To The Internet"
+title: "RDP is exposed to the internet"
 group-id: "rules/terraform/azure"
 meta:
   name: "azure/rdp_is_exposed_to_the_internet"
   id: "efbf6449-5ec5-4cfe-8f15-acc51e0d787c"
-  display_name: "RDP Is Exposed To The Internet"
+  display_name: "RDP is exposed to the internet"
   cloud_provider: "azure"
   framework: "Terraform"
   severity: "HIGH"